 - Menstrual flow is disruptive to a woman’s lifestyle or well-being (anemia)

 Your doctor may recommend removal as well, if diagnostic tests cannot confirm that the growth is a fibroid rather than a tumor.

 There are several approaches to fibroid treatment.
 Medications that may treat fibroids include:

 - Oral contraceptives, which can control menstrual flow and pain.

 - Gonadotropin-releasing hormone agonists.
 This type of medication is generally for use before fibroid surgery as a way to reduce bleeding risk.
 These drugs are not for long-term use.

-- Intrauterine device, IUD that releases progestin may be used in cases where no uterine distortion has occurred.
+- We may use an Intrauterine device (IUD) that releases progestin in cases where there is no uterine distortion.
 This method does not treat the fibroids themselves; rather, it controls menstrual symptoms.

 Therapeutic Treatments For Fibroids